Posted onAugust 27, 2023|Comments Off on “10k dead penguin chicks” more animal tragedy porn used to advance global warming agenda

 Polar Bear Scare Unmasked: The Saga of a Toppled Global Warming Icon

-Update 28 February 2017 See my follow-up post for the science behind the video, featuring a new version of my sea ice/polar bear hypothesis paper, just published.
+Update 28 February 2017 See my follow-up postfor the science behind the video, featuring a new version of my sea ice/polar bear hypothesis paper, just published (and updated with new data).

 The IUCN Polar Bear Specialist Group (PBSG) should have been disbanded in 1996, the year polar bears were down-graded from a status of ‘vulnerable to extinction’ to ‘lower risk – conservation dependent’ (now called ‘least concern’) on the IUCN Red List.